technoon-org/technoon.org/lesson_2/tutorial.md

   possible, and we'd need to take a different approach.
 * We'll look at that case along with branches and `git merge` in more detail in the next lessons.
+* **NOTE:** Some tutorials might teach you to use `git pull`, which performs both a `fetch` and `merge` from one command
+  * Recommendation: Avoid using `pull` until you fully understand how merges work, and the implications of the different ways the `pull` command can be configured.

 ## Telling Git to ignore certain files